Last Resort Recovery Center - Smithville, TX

 - inpatient detox

-- residential substance use treatment
+- residential substance abuse treatment

 Service Settings:

-- inpatient hospital rehabilitation
+- inpatient hospital rehab

 - outpatient services

-- residential rehab
+- long-term rehab

-- inpatient hospital detox
+- hospital inpatient detox

 - hospital inpatient alcohol/drug treatment

-- outpatient day treatment
+- intensive outpatient treatment

 - residential detoxification